seany94/Pokemontcg-deckbuilder/README.md

 # Pokemontcg-deckbuilder
-Using node.js, react.js, express, postgres and bootstrap
+Using node.js, react.js, express, postgres, DOM, AJAX and bootstrap

 Requirements:-
 1. Display database of Pokemon cards.
 All users can view them